The Observe Step in the Scientific Method: A Foundation for Discovery

 Scientific Explanation: The Role of Observation in Hypothesis Formation

 Observation directly feeds into the next stages of the scientific method.
-Here's the thing — for example, repeated observations of apples falling from trees led Isaac Newton to hypothesize the law of gravity.
-Day to day, when scientists notice recurring patterns, they formulate hypotheses to explain them.
+When scientists notice recurring patterns, they formulate hypotheses to explain them.
+In real terms, for example, repeated observations of apples falling from trees led Isaac Newton to hypothesize the law of gravity.
 Similarly, observing the phases of Venus helped Galileo challenge the geocentric model of the universe.

 In modern research, observation often involves advanced technologies.
 Particle physicists use detectors like the Large Hadron Collider to observe subatomic interactions, while climate scientists rely on satellite imagery to study global warming trends.
 These observations not only validate theories but also inspire new lines of inquiry.